Once upon a time, social media justified its hijacking of copyrighted news articles on the basis of empowering citizen journalism and free speech.

 This is not freedom of speech.
 This is the monetizing of freedom of speech.

 The same thing is happening on TV, where working class Americans have become all but invisible.
-Used to be they started news segments with an interview with a typical America.
-Now, TV news brings in a rich person to speak on our behalf.
+Broadcast journalists used to start news segments with interviews with a typical American.
+Now, they have rich people to speak on our behalf.

 How did social media ever get so powerful?